edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 ## Homework 1
 You must submit a URL to your private GitHub repository to receive credit.
-You must also add me (edkrueger) and the TAs (ericschulman, ?) as collaborators.
+You must also add me (edkrueger) and the TAs (ericschulman, mynameisphatcao) as collaborators.

 ## Problem 0 - (0 points)
 Some initial setup.